Do You Need Temporary Orders?

 After initially filing for divorce, some couples require temporary court orders to establish boundaries as the divorce proceeds.
 These temporary divorce orders can be pivotal to the dynamics between you and your spouse throughout the divorce process.
-They will help to preserve the "status quo" during this period, preventing contact if necessary and preventing either spouse from making financial moves that could impact the division of assets.
+They will help to preserve the status quo during this period, preventing contact if necessary and preventing either spouse from making financial moves that could impact the division of assets.

 The most common types of temporary orders include:

 - Temporary Restraining Order — This prevents the spouses from making inappropriate contact with each other or towards the children.
 A temporary restraining order is intended to maintain the status quo for 14 days, preventing any out of the ordinary behavior.
+It also serves to restrain a party from moving or spending money outside normal expenditures.

 Other orders could formalize arrangements or agreements the spouses have made regarding day-to-day operations of the family, including mortgage payments, care of the children and any other tasks that must routinely be accomplished through the duration of the divorce proceedings.